 I have been reading Julian Barnes’ The Sense of an Ending recently after a customer in the bookshop where I work told me that I really must read it.
 As it has been quite some time since I last read any of Barnes’ work I decided to rectify this omission, in between bouts of pursuing both my letter writing and my Reading Challenge.
 I suppose it makes a good contrast to zip between Aphra Behn and Julian Barnes.
 Potentially confusing too, exchanging one cast list for another and jumping back and forth through the centuries.

-Julian Barnes’ book has to take priority (temporarily) over the Landing Tales.
+Julian Barnes’ book has to take priority (temporarily) over the Landing Reading Challenge.
 Sadly, it is a library loan that is so much in demand that it is un-renewable.
 I could of course be a bad citizen and library user and take it back late but I always worry that I might be blacklisted and not allowed to have any more books out.
 The quick-witted amongst you might point out that this can only be a good thing, as I would have no excuse not to read my way around the entire house let alone the landing.

 This thought does indeed make me wonder whether I should forswear the library and get truly stuck in to my TBR Pile.
 However, if I did that then would I also have to promise not to buy any new books?
 I could foresee that vow being very difficult to keep up due to working with new books on a daily basis.
 I also have a distressing weakness for bargain sections, charity shops and remainder outlets.
 All of this purchasing potential makes it highly likely that my landing bookshelves reading project could take rather a long time to complete.